speak-it/italian-tts/README.md

-# tts-service
+# speak-it

-A service that creates a podcast of the articles using text-to-speech.
+A platform that creates podcasts of news articles using Text-to-Speech.

 ## Settings
 The settings for the API must be written in a `.env` file that will be automatically read by docker